 Driver circuit for InGaAs image sensor

-The C11514 is a driver circuit developed for InGaAs linear image sensors (G11135 series, G14006-512DE).
-The driver circuit consists of an analog video signal processing circuit (16-bit A/D converter), digital control section, interface, and power supply.
+The C11513 is a driver circuit developed for InGaAs linear image sensors [G11620 series (non-cooled type)].
+The driver circuit consists of an analog video signal processing circuit (16-bit A/D converter), timing generator, control circuit, and power supply.
 The circuit converts analog video signals received from an image sensor into digital signals and outputs them.
-A PC is connected to the circuit through the CameraLink connector (Base Configuration) and used to control the C11514 and retrieve data.
-The power to the circuit is supplied from the DC jack using the supplied cable.
-Further, The C11514 has a BNC connector for external trigger input and a BNC connector for pulse output that can be used to synchronize with external devices.
+A PC is connected to the circuit through the USB port (USB 2.0) and used to control the C11513 and retrieve data.
+Further, The C11513 has a BNC connector for external trigger input and a BNC connector for pulse output that can be used to synchronize with external devices.

-This product comes with application software (DCam-CL) that runs on Microsoft® Windows® 10 (64-bit).
-It can be used to easily operate the C11514 from the PC connected via CameraLink interface.
+This product comes with application software (DCam-USB) that runs on Microsoft® Windows® 10 (64-bit).
+It can be used to easily operate the C11513 from the PC.
 This product also includes DLLs that the user can use to create original control programs.

 -Built-in 16-bit A/D converter